DefiLlama/peggedassets-server/README.md

 2. `npm i` in root folder.
 3. Create folder in `src/adapters/peggedAssets` with the same name as the CoinGecko id for the pegged asset.
 4. In that folder, write an adapter in Typescript and name it index.ts (see below for spec).
-5. In `src/adapters/peggedAssets`, `npm i` and then test your adapter with `npx ts-node test YOURPEGGEDASSET/index peggedXYZ`, where "peggedXYZ" is the key of the balance object returned by your adapter. or `npx ts-node --transpile-only test.ts YOURPEGGEDASSET peggedTYPE`
+5. In `src/adapters/peggedAssets`, `npm i` and then test your adapter with `npx ts-node test YOURPEGGEDASSET/index peggedXYZ`, where "peggedXYZ" is the key of the balance object returned by your adapter. or `npx ts-node --transpile-only test.ts YOURPEGGEDASSET peggedXYZ`
 6. Import your adapter in `src/adapters/peggedAssets/index.ts` and then add it to the exports.
 7. (Optional) if the pegged asset has a ChainLink price feed or a liquid Uniswap V3 pool, you can add the ChainLink smart contract/Uniswap V3 pool info to `src/adapters/peggedAssets/prices/index.ts`.